Grocery Store Marketing Tactics

 Social media posts may seem irrelevant, but small, daily reminders of your products and offerings are a great way to stay at the forefront of your customers’ minds.

-Social media is a cost-effective, simple way to advertise special deals, tastings, events, holiday hours, and upcoming events at a supermarket.
+Social media is a cost-effective, simple way to advertise special deals, tastings, holiday hours, and upcoming events at a supermarket.

 You can save money by replacing traditional weekly newspaper inserts with email marketing campaigns.

+A popular study conducted in the 1980s by Ronald Milliman revealed that supermarket sales increased by 38 percent when slow music was played in a store.
 In 2012, a Norwegian study revealed that music with a slow tempo played in a minor mode was the perfect tempo/mode mix.
-Slower music played in major mode was less effective at slowing down shoppers’ pace and encouraging them to shop more thoughtfully.
+Slower music played in major mode was less effective at slowing shoppers’ pace and encouraging them to shop more thoughtfully.

-Create Grocery Store Playlists with Cloud Cover Music
+Create Grocery Store Playlists With Cloud Cover Music

 Click here to try Cloud Cover Music FREE for 14-Days and start creating playlists that encourage shoppers to shop for longer and spend more money in your supermarket.